johanesalxd/mdm-gcp/batch_mdm_gcp/MDM_BATCH_PROCESSING.md

 ```

 #### 2. **Appending a Second Batch (e.g., for 200M total)**
-To add another 100 million records, simply use the `--write-disposition WRITE_APPEND` flag.
+To add another 100 million records, use the `--write-disposition WRITE_APPEND` flag.
 This will append data to the existing `_scale` tables.

 ```bash
 uv run python batch_mdm_gcp/scalable_data_generator.py \